Figure mortgage refinance review

 - Origination.
 Figure does not charge origination fees to borrowers.

 - Third party.
 Appraisal, recording and title fees are charged by third parties and are affected by the service provider and your location.

 - Escrow.
 If you set up an escrow account, you’ll pay into it each month in order to cover taxes and insurance throughout the year, once you start making mortgage payments.

 To be eligible to refinance your mortgage through Figure, you must meet its eligibility requirements including:

-- No bankruptcy in the past 4 years (7 for jumbo loans) and no undischarged bankruptcies
+- No bankruptcy in the past four years (seven for jumbo loans) and no undischarged bankruptcies.

-- No foreclosures in the past 7 years
+- No foreclosures in the past seven years.

 Apply for prequalification on the Figure website.
 Prequalification doesn’t affect your credit, and is only a few steps.